 - prevent us from contacting you about your product or services

 - impact the taxation treatment of your account.

 For example, we are required to ask for your TFN when you become a member of one of our superannuation products.
-If you choose to not give us your TFN, you may be subject to higher tax charges on your superannuation and we may not be able to accept personal contributions.
+If you choose to not give us your TFN, you may be subject to higher tax charges on your superannuation, we may not be able to locate different accounts in your name, and we may not be able to accept personal contributions.

-3.2.1 How do we use the information that we collect from you?
+2.2.1 How do we use the information that we collect?

-We use your personal information for the purpose for which it has been obtained.
-We collect your personal information so that we are able to act on your request, such as to:
+We use your personal information for the purpose for which it has been obtained, and for related purposes.
+For example, we collect your personal information so that we are able to:

 - provide financial advice to you

 - establish and manage your investments and accounts

 - process contributions, transfer monies or pay benefits

 - report the investment performance of your account